OksanaVorobiova/barbershop_template/README.md

 - Time-managment
 - Self-motivation

 It's a pleasure to me - share my work which is already completed.
-I'm glad to see your feedback on this project.
+I'm glad to see your feedback on this project. <br>
 Feel free to contact me: oksanavorobiova3@gmail.com <br>
                          https://www.linkedin.com/in/oksanavorobiova/
 And have a nice day :)